 The Medical Assistant program is 1450 contact hours over a period of 77 weeks.
-All students must complete the program with a minimum of 109.5 quarter credit hours.
+All students must complete the program with quarter credit hours.
 Prior to graduation, students are required to complete a clinical competencies course for a total of 110 contact hours, and a 160 hour externship.
 Please refer to the Externship or Clinical requirements contained within the Academic Information section of the catalog.
 Upon successful completion of the program, graduates will be awarded an Associate's degree in Medical Assistant.